JSLittler/CV/README.md

 I am a firm believer in the maxim "Solve the problem, then write the code".
 When developing solutions I focus on the need to develop simple, lighweight solutions that can easily be maintained and which are based on solid foundations of correct data structures and clean code.
 I also apply a similar approach to developing effective ways of working, carefully considering the balance between weight of process, quality and velocity.

 ### Effective Leader
 A constant from every role I have ever undertaken is that I always take responsibility and ownership for challenges, while bringing people with me.
 The combination of technical and interpersonal skills highlighted above, allied to my leadership experience allows me to work in a way that both contributes most effectively to a team and gets the best out of my colleagues.
-I am reflective and constantly look for a better balance of process and solution focus, I am flexible enough to change approach based upon circumstances and as an effective communicator I am effective in developing a shared vision among any team.
+I am reflective and constantly look for a better balance of process and solution focus, I am flexible enough to change approach based upon circumstances and as an effective communicator I am accomplished in developing a shared vision among any team.

 ## Experience